 UK inflation rises further above Bank of England's target in November

-Inflation in the U.K. has risen to its highest level since March, driven by an increase in fuel prices last month
+Inflation in the U.K. has risen to its highest level since March

 LONDON -- Inflation in the U.K. has risen to its highest level since March, driven by an increase in fuel prices last month, official figures showed Wednesday.